 Dog beds that are made to be washed should be your go to, only because you will have times when you need to wash them.
 Dogs have accidents, especially young pups.
 I’ve had beds that really don’t come out of the wash looking remotely the same as they did when I bought them.

 Other beds have removable parts for easier washing.
 Taking out certain parts of the cushion is important if you want the same style of bed as when you first bought it.
 Meaning, if you have to throw the entire thing in the wash, then it becomes a clumped up mass when you remove it.

 Shopping For Your Dogs Needs.

 Choosing the best dog bed can be time-consuming.
-I have a very old dog, Annie, 14 years old and it became apparent that I needed a bed that was for her comfort and one that could be washed over and over.
-I ended up choosing a memory foam under cushion, with a round lining for her head to rest on as well as one that has a removable cover and the foam parts can be washed separately.
+I have a very old dog.
+Annie, 14 years old.
+It quickly became apparent that I needed a bed that was for her comfort and one that could be washed over and over.
+I ended up choosing a memory foam under cushion.
+One with a round lining for her head to rest on as well as one that has a removable cover and the foam parts can be washed separately.

 Where To Shop.

 I’ve shopped at several venues for dog beds and some venues have great deals on beds, others do not.
 Local pet stores in Alaska tend to be very expensive, so I shop online more often than not.
 Bitch New York seems to have some of the best beds because they hold up to the test of time and they’re washable!